Warning :

 Scanning (blue post-it)

 Security and vulnerability scanning is an effective way to identify vulnerabilities and security weaknesses on an ongoing and frequent basis.
-Over time the scanning tools are becoming more sophisticated with improved accuracy, low false-positives, and enterprise capabilities (like automation, integration, reporting, etc.).
+Over time the scanning tools are becoming more sophisticated with improved accuracy, low false positives, and enterprise capabilities (like automation, integration, reporting, etc.).
 Although they are not a substitute for manual testing, you can use scanning tools as part of your change management and DevOps processes, to identify and fix security issues early in the process.
-We also see the application of modern technologies (like ML/AI, Data Analytics) that improve these tools and enable real-time monitoring and response capabilities.

 • OSINT and Threat Monitoring